andychu/rsc-regexp/py/README.md

 Which is another point for Rust.

-As mentioned, I definitely prefer the Rust to C, especially to make this production quality.
+As mentioned, I definitely prefer the Rust to C, especially to make this code production quality.

 A C++ port would be interesting, but I actually want to explore regex algorithms (DFAs, derivatives), more than the implementation language.

+## Future Work

 I will probably do a few more experiments in Python, e.g. with